ARTIFACTS

 TOUCHPOINTS

 The pop-up provides 360-degree transparency and invites people to walk up and inquire about Coco Co.
 Signage is inviting and informational.
 Various materials, lights, textures, and patterns create a unique but comfortable, down-to-earth image.
+We also opted to avoid large ads like billboards and instead target locations like bus stops to further emphasize the feet-on-the-ground connection of Coco Co.

 COMPETITIVE RESEARCH